jarvisthedev/omnifood/README.md

 1. Create an empty folder in your computer
 2. Move the folder where you need the project stored
 1. Open terminal then cd project_name
-2. Run "git clone git@github.com:dotjarvis/omnifood.git" underproject name
+2. Run "git clone git@github.com:dotjarvis/omnifood.git" under "project_name"
 3. Open VS code app
 4. Navigate to the 'project_name' you created
 5. Pen terminal in your VS code - shortcut command "cntrl + `" of "cmd + `" in mackbook